isaac8069/Roommates/README.md

     * **Rent**
         * Add numeric value only.
 Please do not add a currency sign
             * *Example: add only 5500.
 Do not use $.*
-            * Rent will be post in USD
+            * Rent will be posted in USD
     * **About Listing**
         * Add a brief description describing the best qualities about the listing and any other detail you feel is necessary
     * **Location**